 The stock market news networks and financial websites often discuss the futures prices of the stock market, especially early in the day before the market opens.
-Futures trading takes place on different markets from the stock exchanges, and can provide an indication of the future direction of the stock market.
-Stock market futures are also a way for traders to make bets on the future direction of the market.
+In the derivatives industry, futures trading takes place on different markets from the stock exchanges, and can provide an indication of the future direction of the stock market.
+Stock market futures are also a way for traders to make decisions on the future direction of the market.

 Futures contracts trade against the values of the major stock market indexes of the S&P 500, Dow Jones Industrial Average and NASDAQ 100.
 The value of these futures contracts are watched by stock market observers whether or not the want to do any actual futures trading.
 Other futures contracts trade on more focused stock market sectors, such as the financial sector, technology sector or small cap stocks.

 The futures market for contracts on stock indexes trades from Sunday afternoon until Friday afternoon during the week.
-Electronic trading for futures is open 23 1/2 hours per day.
+Electronic trading for futures is open almost all day.
 These extended trading hours means the futures on stocks are reacting to market news when the stock market is closed.
 Stock market observers and investors look at the value of the stock market futures before the market opens to get an indication of how the market will perform once the opening bell has rung.

 During the hours the stock exchanges are open, the value of the stock index futures contracts closely track the value of the stock indexes.
 When the stock market is closed, the futures contracts change in value if there is breaking news or in response to the Asian and European stock markets.
 At the open of the stock market, the major indexes of the Dow, S&P 500 and NASDAQ do not have to follow the lead of the futures prices, but often the futures are a good forecast of the opening moves of the stock market.